Dorothea Ostrelska: Life

-However, her words about Karin being involved in market trade may not have been literary meant, but rather a way of her to illustrate that Karin was a commoner.
+However, her words about Karin being involved in market trade may not have been literally meant, but rather a way of her to illustrate that Karin was a commoner.

 Dorothea came into a position of some importance when Catherine became queen upon the succession of John III to the throne in 1568.
 She was a favorite and confidante of Catherine, and credited with a position of some political influence.
 She evidently acted as an informer to the queen.
 Her favored position is also revealed in the great care, privileges and concern the queen showed her while she (Ostrelska) was at one point taken ill.

 When the imprisoned Eric XIV almost managed to break through a window in his cell, it was Dorothea Ostrelska who revealed his escape attempt and caused him to have bars installed in his cell and his windows reduced in size.

 Dorothea Ostrelska was in service of the queen until 1577, after which she is not documented anywhere and is reasonably assumed to have died.